jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - An entire first-person adventure game from the browser.
 Super cool.
 [79]
 - Due to the cylinder/firing configuration, the pitch of a V10 is a major third, which is nice to our ears.
 That’s why they sound so damn good!
 [80]
 - Britain needs to return to the era of crazy engineers.
 Incredible.
 [81]
+- Dogs seem to sense earthquakes hours before they happen.
+A smart collar that measures a dog’s biometrics will attempt to use dogs to predict earthquakes.
+[87]

 ## Health